 Types of DUI Charges in Lawrenceville, IL

 DUI charges in Illinois can vary depending on the circumstances of your arrest, your driving history, and whether anyone was harmed.
-Below are the most frequent DUI charges that drivers in Lawrenceville, IL encounter.
+Here are the most common types of DUI charges drivers face in Lawrenceville, IL:

 First-Time DUI (Class A Misdemeanor)